-Today’s post comes from the, “This” vs “That” section of the GiveMeSomeEnglish!!! – Lexis Portal.
-And was inspired by a question from one of my students who was not clear on the difference between these words.
-Basically all of these terms mean the same thing.
+Basically all of these terms are used to refer to the very same thing.
 They are all a form of marketing and/or propaganda, which is used to either sell a product or to persuade people to a certain way of thinking.
 (See Also: “Advertisement” vs “Commercial”)

-But, if you were to choose to say stay neutral by saying “Advertisement“ then there is the issue of the difference in pronunciation.
+But, if you were to choose to say stay neutral by saying “Advertisement“ — then there is the issue of the difference in pronunciation.
 In The Common Tongue, the stress is on the first syllable and the “i” is long — Where-as, in European English, the stress is on the second syllable and the “i” is short.
-Luckily, (once again) you get to make your own choice about how you want to pronounce it, because you are you and no one else can tell you what is “right” or “wrong” for you. 😉

 Have An Excellent Day!